ant-design/ant-design/docs/spec/lightweight.en-US.md

 <img class="preview-img" align="right" alt="example of Toggle-Reveal Tools" description="The table reveals an input box from the text only when the edit mode is turned on for the area." src="https://os.alipayobjects.com/rmsportal/uGWcpAFgWdynxBy.png">

 Toggle a tool mode for an area or page when the actions are not the main flow.
-The tools to accomplish this are revealed on the activation of the toogle.
+The tools to accomplish this are revealed on the activation of the toggle.

 <br>